disnetlab/iContinuum/README.md

   1- Create Virtual Machines (VMs) to install onos, mininet, sflow-rt, and kubernetes cluster.

-      - Note1- While creating VMs, it is highly recommended to configure a unique key-pair for all the VMs.
+      - Note1- While creating VMs, it is highly recommended to configure the same key-pair for all the VMs.

-      - Note2- While creating VMs, it is recommended to configure a hostname based on its difinition.Eg. onos, mininet, sflow-rt, etc.
+      - Note2- While creating VMs, it is highly recommended to configure a unique hostname based on its difinition.Eg. onos, mininet, sflow-rt, etc.

       - Note3- You are able to use one VMs to install onos, mininet, and sflow-rt, or alternatively you can use 3 different VMs.